 Previews

 The preview feature requires the HeadstartWP plugin installed.
-The preview functionality is built on top of Next.js preview API.
+The preview functionality is built on top of Next.js Draft Mode (formerly Preview Mode).
 It uses a short-lived JWT token generated on the WordPress side that can only be used for previewing, this means it is not necessary to set up a hardcoded secret between WP and Next.js.

 For previews to work, make sure the frontend URL is entered in WP settings as per instructions in Installing WordPress Plugin.